 He also discussed how laws and other legal restrictions are used to regulate abortion, conduct during pregnancy, sexual and reproductive education, and contraception and family planning.
 Mr. Grover also outlined the negative impact that such criminal laws and other legal restrictions have on healthcare.
 Read the IFPA's press release here.

-Several international human rights bodies have expressed concern over the impact of Ireland's restrictive abortion laws on women's human rights, including: UN Human Rights Committee, the UN Committee on the Elimination of Discrimination against Women and the Council of Europe Human Rights Commissioner.
+Several international human rights bodies have expressed concern over the impact of Ireland's restrictive abortion laws on women's human rights, including: the UN Human Rights Committee, the UN Committee Against Torture, the UN Committee on the Elimination of Discrimination against Women and the Council of Europe Human Rights Commissioner.
 Read more here.